Revised 15/28 October 2013

 dolichosparte, Schlecter C- 1/2", greenish-white and red flowers; 30-40 in permanent umbel; leaves medium size, sometimes inverted boat-shaped with obvious veins on a handsome medium, robust, clean vine.
 Sulawesi, Indonesia

-HOYA DOLICHOSPARTE - From the beach at Balasika Island, Sulawesi
+HOYA DOLICHOSPARTE - I collected this at the beach at Balasika Island, Sulawesi

 elliptica, Hooker f.
 D- 3/8, white flowers; 15-20 in umbel; leaves flat, 4 rounded, venation that looks like a turtle's back, on a moderate vine - .
 Malaysia

 endauensis, Kiew D- for a 6" cutting.
-Flower not seen.
-1", almost round, dark green leaves with wavy edge.
+Small rosy flowers; 1", almost round, dark green leaves with wavy edge.
 A modest, beautiful, novelty vine.
 Peninsular Malaysia Leaves reputed to be imbricate on tree trunks in the wild.

 HOYA ENDAUENSIS, from Ulu Endau, Peninsular Malaysia